Enchantment (1948 film)

-Enchantment is a 1948 romantic drama film starring David Niven and Teresa Wright, directed by Irving Reis, produced by Samuel Goldwyn, and based on the 1945 novel A Fugue in Time by Rumer Godden.
+Enchantment is a 1948 American romantic drama film directed by Irving Reis and starring David Niven, Teresa Wright and Evelyn Keyes.
+It was produced by Samuel Goldwyn, and based on the 1945 novel A Fugue in Time by Rumer Godden.

 Plot

 In World War II London, a bold American servicewoman named Grizel Dane (Evelyn Keyes) pays a visit to her granduncle, aged General Sir Roland 'Rollo' Dane (David Niven), looking for a place to stay.
-At first reluctant to disturb his routine, Rollo soon gives in.

 Interspersed flashbacks reveal the history of the Dane family.
 The first takes place when Rollo (Peter Miles) is a child.
 He and his older siblings, Selina (Sherlee Collier) and Pelham (Warwick Gregson), are introduced to Lark Ingoldsby (Gigi Perreau) by their father (Colin Keith-Johnston).
 He explains that her parents have been killed in the Tay Bridge disaster and that she will be living with them as a member of the family.
 Selina immediately resents the newcomer.

 The second flashback occurs when the children have grown up.
-Roland's father has died, leaving Selina (played as an adult by Jayne Meadows) in charge of Lark (Teresa Wright), whom she treats more like a servant than a member of the family.
+Roland's father has died, leaving Selina (played as an adult by Jayne Meadows) in charge of Lark (Teresa Wright), whom she treats like a servant.
 Rollo (David Niven) returns on leave from the army.
 When Lark asks Pelham (Philip Friend) for a dress, the first that would not be a hand-me-down from Selina, he realizes that she is growing up and invites her to a dance.
 She becomes acquainted with the Marchese Guido Del Laudi (Shepperd Strudwick), a business associate of Pelham's.